madgen/madgen.github.io/posts/2018-12-22-The-Essence-of-Datalog.markdown

 type Substitution = [ (Term, Term) ]
 ```

-Our substitutions, however, are simpler than those that are used in λ-calculus.
+Our substitutions are simpler than those that are used in λ-calculus.
+A Haskell
-A Haskell tuple `(x,c)` represents the substituion `[c/x]`.
-Here, `x` is always
+tuple `(x,c)` represents the substituion `[c/x]`.
+Here, `x` is always a variable
-a variable and `c` is always a constant (symbol).
-The variable restriction is
+and `c` is always a constant (symbol).
+The variable restriction is usual; it is
-usual; it is just not reflected in the type.
-The constant restriction, however,
+just not reflected in the type.
+The constant restriction, however, is not.
-is unusual.
-The reason is Datalog doesn't have function symbols and as we'll see
+Datalog doesn't have function symbols and as we'll see substituting a variable
-substituting a variable is not needed for evaluation.
-Like the variable
+is anywhere in the evaluation.
+Like the variable restriction, the constant
-restriction, the constant restriction is also not reflected in the type.
+restriction is also not reflected in the type.

-We can also define the singular useful constant that will be used in the
+We can also define the only constant that will be used in the evaluator: the
-evaluator: the empty substitution.
+empty substitution.

 ```haskell
 emptySubstitution :: Substitution